Marketing analytics & reporting

 3. Databox

-Best for: Teams that need real-time dashboards for quick snapshots.
+Best for: Teams that need real-time dashboards and BI features for internal performance tracking

-Databox is a business analytics and reporting platform designed to consolidate marketing data into interactive dashboards.
+Databox is a business analytics platform that consolidates marketing data into interactive dashboards.
+There's also a dedicated agency offering with client account management and bulk operations built in.

 You kind of feel like you’re trapped in a Microsoft Presentation window instead of building a report in a truly intuitive SEO reporting platform like Whatagraph.